 - We will share personal information with our regulators, governmental or quasi-governmental organisations, law enforcement authorities and with courts, tribunals and arbitrators as may be required from time to time in order to comply with our regulatory and legal obligations;

 - Where we use third party services providers who process personal information on our behalf in order to provide services to us.
-This includes IT systems providers and IT contractors as well as third party referencing or screening agencies for the purposes of the prevention and detection of crime.
+This includes IT systems providers, website hosting service providers and IT contractors as well as third party referencing or screening agencies for the purposes of the prevention and detection of crime.